tabarra/txAdmin/dev_notes.md

 - [ ] link `/player/list` "revoke action" to actions endpoint

 - [ ] limit `/player/list` with permissions
-- [ ] adapt all modal actions to offline players
 - [ ] apply the new action log html to the modal
 - [ ] add logging to the ban, warn and whitelist features
 - [ ] make a settings tab for the player controller (dont forget to reset `checkPlayerJoin` convar!)